XenonLab-Studio/TerraCraft/README.md

 - F1: toggles reticle, block highlight, and fps counter.
 - F2: toggles just the fps counter.
-- F5: Saving progress (the game will hang for a few seconds when writing the savegame.sav file, then it will resume normal operation).
-The       map is automatically loaded if the file savegame.sav is present in the main project folder.
-- F12: Save the screenshot in the main folder.
+- F5: Saving progress.
+The map is automatically loaded.

 **Warning!
 By pressing F12, the previous screenshot is automatically overwritten.**